hark130/keen-risk/slides_raw/06_17-C-Prog_Makefile.rst

 make how?
 ========================================

-Linux: Use your package manager
+Linux: Install using your package manager

 .. code:: bash

+	# As one example...
 	apt install build-essential

 Windows: